 The faculty believes and is strongly committed to:

 - Providing a learning and practice environment where culturally based healthcare beliefs and attitudes are identified, valued, and supported.

 - Promoting understanding and respect between faculty and students regarding differing attitudes, beliefs, and value systems.

 - Creating an atmosphere conducive to enhancing the academic outcomes for students from diverse backgrounds

-- Incorporating flexibility in curriculum design to accommodate students' varied educational and experiential backgrounds, learning styles and evidenced based best practices
+- Incorporating flexibility in curriculum design to accommodate students varied educational and experiential backgrounds, learning styles and evidence-based best practices

 - Using transcultural nursing research and theories to respond to and formulate social policy for the future.